-Each class is supervised by at least one lunchtime supervisor both in the hall and outside on the yard/field.
+Classes are supervised by lunchtime supervisors both in the hall and outside on the yard/field.
 These staff are vigilant in keeping an eye on the children and making sure that they enjoy a good meal at lunchtimes.

 Social training is also an important aspect of the lunchtime and pupils are encouraged to talk quietly on their tables, show good table manners and help to clear their trays/cups/cutlery at the end of the meal.
-Provision is also made in the dining hall for those children who bring a packed lunch, but for safety sake we must insist that drinks are not brought into school in glass containers.
+Provision is also made in the dining hall for those children who bring a packed lunch, but for safety sake we must insist that drinks are not brought into school in glass containers and that NO NUTS/SEEDS are included for the safety of those with nut allergies.